pydata/xarray/doc/contributing.rst

 `Issue Tracker <https://github.com/pydata/xarray/issues>`_.
 You are also welcome to post feature requests or pull requests.

-If you are reporting a bug, please do your best to include the following:
+If you are reporting a bug, please use the provided template which includes the following:

 #.
 Include a short, self-contained Python snippet reproducing the problem.
    You can format the code nicely by using `GitHub Flavored Markdown